The 2021 Application Process!

 The Dipsea Race is one of the more challenging athletic events in the Bay Area.
 Because of the potential environmental impact that would result from uncontrolled use and the risk of injury from crowding on the steep and narrow trails, the number of runners has for several years been restricted to no more than 1,500.
 That's less than half the number of people who apply every year.
 So, an elaborate system has been developed to fairly apportion the scarce racing slots.

 The surest way to get a racing number is to do well in the previous Dipsea.
-The first four hundred and fifty Invitational runners who finished in 2014 are automatically eligible for the Invitational section of 2015 race.
-All they need do is get their application completed before the deadline of April 1, 2015.
-Also eligible for the 2015 Invitational are those from the Runner section who were among the first 750, overall, to cross the finish line in 2014.
-Note: if there is a * next to your name on last year's results, it means you automatically qualified for Invitational.
+The first four hundred and fifty Invitational runners who finished in 2019 are automatically eligible for the Invitational section of the 2021 race.
+All they need do is get their application completed and mailed in by the deadline of September 3, 2021.
+Plese note: The application must be in our PO Box by September 3rd.
+Mail early!
+Applications received after September 3rd will be returned.
+Also eligible for the 2021 Invitational are those from the Runner section who were among the first 750, overall, to cross the finish line in 2019.
+Note: if there is a * next to your name on the 2019 results, it means you automatically qualified for Invitational.
 For everyone else, it's a little trickier, partly because the system still is subject to the U.S. Postal Service and the fact that the Race receives twice as many applications as the number of available entries.

 Once the pre-qualified runners are assigned their numbers, the remaining 900 slots are apportioned according to the following system: